ManimCommunity/manim/CONTRIBUTING.md

 Note: if you are contributing new features or bug fixes, it is strongly preferred that you include tests that accompany them in your PR.
 For this purpose, you can create a new file under the `tests/` folder and make sure that your new tests pass before submitting your PR.
+Please check out the [Wiki Entry for Testing](https://github.com/ManimCommunity/manim/wiki/Testing) to learn more about how our tests work.

 Note: if you are contributing documentation, you must also make sure that the command `make doctest`, executed from the `docs/` folder terminates without